dfuse-io/ice/TUTORIAL.md

 Yay!
 The ICE network is now enabled within Anchor!

-### 10. Importing Key Pairs in the Wallet
+### 3.12.
+Importing Key Pairs in the Wallet

-Now that we've added our new chain to the wallet, we'll want to use it to import keys and accounts inside the wallet.Next, follow these next steps to import our key pairs to the wallet:
+Now that we've added our new chain to the wallet, we'll want to use it to import keys and accounts inside the wallet.
+Next, follow these next steps to import our key pairs to the wallet:

 1. Select `Tools` from the left-side menu ([screenshot](screenshots/08-dfuse-ice-anchor-import-key-tools.png))
 2. Under the `Security` table, select `Manage Keys` ([screenshot](screenshots/09-dfuse-ice-anchor-import-key-manage.png))